yves-d/CashApp-SimpleBank/README.md

 CustomerAccountServiceUnitTests runs targetted, fine-grained unit tests, designed to only test the behaviour and response of a single method.
 Although the tests here may rely on numerous methods to setup the test scenario, they are only concerned with the specific output of a single method.

 #### On how in-memory data influenced the testing approach
-In many ways, the choice to not persist data made the testing approach much simpler.
+In many ways, the choice to not persist data made the testing approach much simpler, as it allowed us to pursue data-driven tests with ease.

 Ordinarily in a real-world application, the data layer (ILedgerRepository, in this case) would have been represented by .Net Core's Entity Framework database context (or similar).
 Therefore when approaching unit tests, 'ILedgerRepository' would potentially have had to have been substituted with a mock implementation via an external mocking library.
 This would have meant that every interaction with the data layer would have required a mocked response, which would have blown out the size of test project.